davidpallmann/hashnode-backups/clfe5r53t00030al13zjb5zkn.md

 ### 2\.
 It's a container world now

 Containers are now a de facto standard, and you should be using them.
 They make your applications portable and easy to move between environments, including on-premise and different clouds.
 Newer cloud services tend to be container-based and managed.
 Check out the [AWS containers page](https://aws.amazon.com/containers/) to see how many options there are.
 Both modern dotnet apps and legacy .NET Framework apps can run in containers.
-You can use the [App2Container](https://aws.amazon.com/app2container/) tool to containerize your .NET Framework IIS web apps running on Windows and deploy them to cloud.
+You can use the [App2Container](https://aws.amazon.com/app2container/) tool to containerize your .NET Framework IIS web apps running on Windows and deploy them to AWS.

 ### 3\.
 You can reduce costs by running on Linux

 Now that dotnet is cross-platform, you have the option of running on Linux where you can avoid Windows licensing costs.
 If Windows has been your world up till now, don't be concerned.
 It's easy to deploy dotnet to Linux in the cloud, and you don't need to become a Linux expert.
-To take advantage of running on Linux you'll either need to port or rewrite your .NET Framework apps.
+To take advantage of running on Linux you'll need to either port or rewrite your .NET Framework apps.

 ### 4\.
 Moving to microservices is loose coupling at its best